Puerto Vallarta Beaches and the Beaches of Banderas Bay -

 Pacific Coast Beaches

-Sayulita - Twenty miles beyond Bucerias, but on the Pacific coast, is a favorite gringo getaway, the small picturesque village of Sayulita with its two thousand or so inhabitants.
+Sayulita - Just to mention one: twenty miles beyond Bucerias, but on the Pacific coast, is a favorite gringo getaway, the small picturesque village of Sayulita with its two thousand or so inhabitants.
 Surfers like it because the cove there gives good waves pretty much the whole year (the best waves are Nov-Apr), and it is the favorite surf spot in the Banderas Bay area.
-Several of Mexico's finest (and handsomest) surfers live and surf here, and one can take lessons or rent boards on the beach; long board and short board are both popular.
-There are pleasant beach front restaurants, including the upscale Don Pedro's and the popular Capitan Pablo's, as well as bungalows, villas, guest houses and camp grounds.
-The dusty streets of the town converge on the small town square, which has several restaurants, an ice cream shop and grocery store, the Choco Banana coffee shop, the church and town billiard hall, a row of houses and a bar or two facing it.
-This is the look of hundreds of small villages in Mexico.
+A good number of Mexico's finest (and handsomest) surfers live and surf here, and one can take lessons from some of them or rent surf-boards on the beach; long board and short board surfing are both popular.
+There are pleasant beachfront restaurants, including the upscale Don Pedro's and the popular Capitan Pablo's, as well as bungalows, villas, guest houses and camp grounds.
+The dusty streets of the town converge on the small town square, which has several restaurants, an ice cream shop and grocery store, the Choco Banana coffee shop (owned by Tracy Willis), the church and town billiard hall, a row of houses and a bar or two facing it.
+This is the unhurried and rather simple but handsome look of hundreds of small towns and villages throughout Mexico.
 As Janelle Brown reported in the NY Times in 2003, the town still "retains its traditional lifestyle: residents buy fish off the beach, chicken from the woman in the square, and everything else (mops, strainers, plastic chairs) from the trucks that occasionally drive around town."
-The town is being rather rapidly developed, alas.
-Still, the Sayulita beach is long and lovely and is one of my favorite getaways.
-Go to this page for some Sayulita beach photos
+Go to this page for some Sayulita beach photos.
+The town has been somewhat rather rapidly developed, alas.
+Still, the Sayulita beach is long and lovely and is one of my personal favorite day trip tropical getaways.

 los arcos puerto vallarta the arches puerto vallarta los arcos rock formations in banderas bay puerto vallarta los arcos from mismaloya